eHealth Exchange

 What is eHealth Exchange?

-The eHealth Exchange (“Exchange”) is a group composed of federal agencies and non-federal organizations that came together to improve patient care, streamline disability benefit claims processing, simplify queries initiated by healthcare organizations/agencies, and improve public health reporting through secure, trusted, and interoperable health information exchange.
+eHealth Exchange is a network composed of federal agencies and non-federal organizations that came together to improve patient care, streamline disability benefit claims processing, simplify queries initiated by healthcare organizations/agencies, and improve public health reporting through secure, trusted, and interoperable health information exchange. eHealth Exchange provides a common set of standards, legal rights and obligations, and a governance framework that sets the groundwork for Participants to securely share health data.

 Where does eHealth Exchange operate?

-Beyond exchanging with the eHealth Exchange’s 300+ health systems, federal agencies, providers, and provider collaboratives, the eHealth Exchange also provides Participants the optional ability to exchange with other health networks such as Carequality’s 25+ health networks.
+Beyond exchanging with eHealth Exchange’s 300+ health systems, federal agencies, providers, and provider collaboratives, eHealth Exchange also provides Participants the optional ability to exchange with other health networks such as Carequality’s 35+ health networks.

 Who participates in eHealth Exchange?